- Champions Support Programme

 To learn about what is being done to meet the challenge of feeding the children every day against a background of constantly rising food prices and food shortages in Uganda, see ‘Agriculture Project‘.

 The Champions Support programme is coordinated by Madam Allen at the Revival Centre in Matugga working in partnership with a GACAH Trustee Task Group in the UK.
-Madam Allen is not only Bishop Ivan’s wife but she is also the Operations Manager of the Revival Centre.
+Madam Allen is not only Bishop Ivan’s wife but she is also the Operations Manager of the Revival Centre and Champions Coordinator.

 If you wish to support the Champions Programme there are two ways of doing this:

 Option 1: By supporting the Champions Programme through your financial gift.

 Option 2: By supporting the Champions Programme through your financial gift AND by establishing a link to a named child who you support through an exchange of letters.

 All financial donations to the Champions Support Programme go into one fund, which equally supports all the Champions registered on the Support Programme.
 To meet the basic cost of the programme GACAH sends a monthly gift of £22.50 per Champion.
 Typical gifts from our many supporters vary from £15 per month upwards.
 Thanks to the Gift Aid scheme, GACAH can reclaim the tax on any gift from a UK taxpayer thus increasing the value of the gift by 24%.